lorinc/ai-pilot-assessment-engine/README.md

 - Assumption validation status
 - Decision velocity and bottlenecks

-This monitor surfaces patterns across decisions, enabling continuous improvement of the decision-making process itself
+This monitor surfaces patterns across decisions, enabling continuous improvement of the decision-making process itself.

+### Persistence & Portability

+The system operates on a **"do once, benefit forever"** principle:

+**Zero Effort Loss**
+- All user-provided information is automatically preserved and reusable across future decisions
+- Organizational context (norms, policies, constraints) is captured once and applied to all subsequent decisions
+- Evidence, assumptions, and decision patterns build a growing knowledge base
+- Conversations can be paused and resumed via email links—no work is ever lost, even accidentally

+**No Lock-In**
+- Every piece of information can be exported as detailed AI prompts
+- Users can "smarten up" their favorite AI with their organizational context
+- Exported prompts create a transferable, intelligent sparring partner
+- Decision history and patterns remain portable across tools

+This ensures that the system becomes more valuable over time while keeping users in full control of their data.

 ---